ozmartian/vidcutter/README.md

         pacaur -S vidcutter-git

-#### Ubuntu/Mint/Debian and all other Ubuntu derivatives
+#### Ubuntu/Mint/Debian/KDE Neon and other Ubuntu flavors + derivatives

 Users can install the latest release via:

     ppa:ozmartian/apps

-If you are new to PPAs then just issue the following commands in a terminal:
+The following set of commands will get you up and running:

     sudo add-apt-repository ppa:ozmartian/apps
     sudo apt update